bparanj/crystal/electronics/experiments/queue/emitter-coupled.md

 The paradox of an emitter-coupled amplifier (or differential amplifier) arises from the shared emitter connection between the two transistors and the resulting interaction with the voltage source driving the input signals.
 The issue lies in how the voltage source reacts to the dynamic current sharing between the transistors.
-Here’s the explanation:

----

 ### The Paradox: Voltage Source and Dynamic Current Sharing